-When annotating an event, you can change the stage, add comments, specify a user, and mark the event as reviewed (see "Marking an Event as Reviewed" on page 73).
+When annotating an event, you can change the stage, add comments, specify a user, and mark the event as reviewed (see "Marking an Event as Reviewed" on page 77).
 You can only annotate events to which you have permission.

-- 1. Open the desired channel. - See "Viewing Events On an Active Channel" on page 44. - 2.
 From the Active Channel screen > Event List tab, select the desired event and then click Annotate.